3 Metal Additive Manufacturing Applications and the Industries They Serve

 Some popular and cost-effective applications for metal additive manufacturing include:

-Metal additive manufacturing (AM) has the unique ability to produce extremely complex components that maintain their strength and usability.
+The metal additive manufacturing process has the unique ability to produce extremely complex components that maintain their strength and usability.

 With other manufacturing technologies, a complex design can result in:

-Additive manufacturing is one of the fastest and cheapest paths to metal part prototyping.
+Additive manufacturing is one of the fastest paths to metal part prototyping.
 It’s what’s made metal AM popular ever since it first came into conception.

 The ability to rapidly produce prototypes gives more time to consider and execute design changes based on the outcome of the previous attempt.
-Compared with other manufacturing processes, it doesn’t cost much to produce these functional prototypes.
+Compared with other manufacturing processes, it doesn’t take as much time to produce these functional prototypes – they’re often completed in days rather than weeks or months.
+Not only could this speedy production allow for faster testing and alterations, but it can reduce overall costs in some cases.

 Once you’re satisfied with how your component turns out, you can quickly pivot to mass production.

 When 3D metal printing first became available, it was nowhere near ready to handle mass production.
-Fast-forward to today, and metal additive manufacturing is one of the cheapest ways to mass-produce certain products.
+Fast-forward to today, and metal additive manufacturing has become a highly efficient way of mass-producing geometrically complex components.

-Additive manufacturing is now a factor in many everyday items, such as sneakers, mascara brushes, and even cases for smartphones.
+Mass-produced additive manufacturing is now a factor in many everyday items, such as surgical instruments, electronic components, and custom jewelry.

 The list of industrial applications of additive manufacturing only continues to grow across the globe.